 interest.
 Using the command HEADER

-after the command SUBIMAGE
+after the command SUBIMAGE will

 reset the limits of the plot region (World coordinates) to the